United We Care | A Super App for Mental Wellness

 Practically, it can be distressing as a parent to see your son be fearful.
 A common response is to tell your son to face the fear.
 Unfortunately, if he has claustrophobia, it will not help.
 Foremost, it is important to observe and identify the signs and the spaces that create a fear-based reaction in your son.

 Secondly, identifying the signs might require being patient and open towards your son.
 If your son feels that he’s being pushed to deal with the fear, the fear might increase.
 It is important to provide safety and comfort whenever your son expresses related concerns.
-Alternatively, practicing relaxing activities together will help your son manage the panic that comes with the fear.
+Alternatively, practising relaxing activities together will help your son manage the panic that comes with fear.

 Thirdly, unlike most childhood fears, a phobia does not subside with age.
 Rather, if left ignored or untreated, it might increase with time.
 Furthermore, such a fear could act as a barrier to performing day-to-day activities.
 It is important to have alternatives ready so that minimal functioning is affected due to such fears.